Your Premises Liability Slip & Fall Lawyer

 Property owners owe the lowest duty of care to trespassers.
 A landowner owes a trespasser the duty to refrain from willfully or wantonly injuring him or her.
 However, with regard to children, Indiana courts long have recognized that landowners may sometimes owe a higher duty of care, even when the children are trespassers.
 The attractive nuisance doctrine recognizes that a child may be incapable of understanding and appreciating all of the possible dangers that may be encountered in trespassing.

-Foley & Small Premises Liability Experience
+Foley & Murphy Premises Liability Experience

 Let's Discuss Your Case Today.

 We want to hear from you and discuss how we can help.
-Remember, working with Foley & Small is like having a lawyer in your family.
+Remember, working with Foley & Murphy is like having a lawyer in your family.

 • We only get paid if we recover for you.